Ariel Miranda throws seven scoreless innings, leads Mariners’ win

 It was a debate the Mariners held during spring training and there were proponents of both sides.
 Was Ariel Miranda most useful to the organization as the second left-hander in the Mariners’ bullpen, or as the No. 6 starter in the organization — pitching in the rotation in Class AAA Tacoma?

-It was easy to see the benefit of both.
+It was easy to see the benefit of both, who ended up starting the season as a starter in with the Mariners after Drew Smyly was injured late in spring training.

+Miranda always believed he was a starter and Monday night he showed why, delivering one of his best outings of his career, pitching seven shutout innings in the Mariners’ 6-1 win over the Marlins at Safeco Field.

 TUESDAY